Grand Duchess Maria Pavlovna of Russia (1890–1958): World War I, revolution and second marriage

-The same day of Prince Roman's baptism on 18 July 1918, though they did not know it, Maria's half-brother, Prince Vladimir Paley, and her aunt, Grand Duchess Elizabeth, were murdered by the Bolsheviks.
+The same day of Prince Roman's baptism on 18 July 1918, but they did not know it, Maria's half-brother Prince Vladimir Paley and her aunt Grand Duchess Elizabeth were murdered by the Bolsheviks.
 With the situation quickly deteriorating in Russia for the Romanovs under the Bolshevik regime, Maria Pavlovna decided to leave for exile, leaving her baby under the care of her in-laws.

-With her husband and her brother-in-law, Alexander Putyatin, Grand Duchess Maria Pavlovna left Tsarkoie Selo in late July.
-Without traveling documents and fearing to be arrested at any stop, Maria Pavlovna, her husband and brother-in-law, made their way by train during two nights and a day.
-On 4 August they reached Orsha, in today's Belarus, joining many other refugees in similar situations.
-From the train station, they went straight to the frontier with German occupied Ukraine.
+With her husband and her brother-in-law Prince Alexander Putyatin (1897-1954), Grand Duchess Maria Pavlovna left Tsarkoie Selo in late July.
+Without traveling documents and fearing to be arrested at any stop, Maria Pavlovna, her husband and brother-in-law made their way by train during two nights and a day.
+On 4 August, they reached Orsha, in today's Belarus, joining many other refugees in similar situations.
+From the train station, they went to the frontier with German-occupied Ukraine.
 She had concealed, inside a bar of soap, a Swedish document identifying her as a former royal princess of that country.
-This allowed her to enter Ukraine.
-From there, they continued south until reaching Kiev where new adventures followed.
-In November, the fugitives made their way to Odessa.Perry & Pleshakov, The Flight of the Romanovs, p.
-224 After reaching Kishinev, Moldavia, they received an invitation from Queen Marie of Romania, Maria's first cousin, who had used Joseph W. Boyle to track them down and bring them to safety.
-Ill with influenza, the grand duchess arrived in Romania beginning her life in exile.
+This document allowed her to enter Ukraine.
+From there, they continued south until reaching Kiev, where new adventures followed.
+In November, the fugitives made their way to Odessa.
+After reaching Kishinev, Moldavia, they received an invitation from Queen Marie of Romania, Maria's first cousin, who had used Joseph W. Boyle to track them and bring them to safety.
+Ill with influenza, the grand duchess arrived in Romania, beginning her life in exile.